-Unit A: "Organizing, Presenting and Evaluating Knowledge" aims at aims at improving skills which are indispensable to adequately organize and present research results – be it in form of an oral presentation or a research paper.
+Unit A "Working Scientifically" aims at aims at improving skills which are indispensable to adequately organize and present research results – be it in form of an oral presentation or a research paper.
 This also encompasses the ability to selectively search for literature, effectively administer data and knowledge as well as being able to assess the quality of scientific data, methods and working procedures.

-English Courses in the First Half of 2014
+English Courses in the 1st Half of 2016

-A list of all our German and English courses can be found here.
+A list of all our present German and English courses can be found here.

 Signing up for a Course

 The official course registration for the first half year of 2016 starts on November 30, 2015.
 Applications arriving before that day will not be considered.
 Please note that to be able to sign up and participate in the courses, you have to be registered with the General Postgraduate Program.

 To sign up for a course, please use the GPP Course Registration Form.